About the Contemporary History department

 Dr. Monika Stromberger

 Monika Stromberger studied history at the University of Graz and received her doctorate in 2001 in the field of contemporary history.
 From 1992-2013 she was involved in various research projects on topics such as: Urban research and modernity and Central Europe around 1900 (SFB), World War I, National Socialism in Styria, urban planning and architecture after 1945, the socialist city (Ljubljana), global history in the 20th century, architecture and consumer culture; exhibition projects on the ABGB and Annenstraße.
-From 1994 she was an external lecturer at the University of Graz (some years also at Graz University of Technology).
+From 1994 she was an external lecturer at the University of Graz, and spent some years at the Graz University of Technology.
 She has been a Senior Lecturer at the Department since 2013.
 In addition to awards for her research, she recently received the University of Graz Teaching Award for Digital Teaching.

 Focus of research/teaching: city, memory politics, visual history; Slovenia, Styria; e-learning/digital media